saralstalin/SaralSQL/README.md

 - **Parser Gaps**
   Some T-SQL constructs (e.g. `TOP(@var)`, `MERGE`, `OUTPUT INTO`) are not fully supported by the parser.
   Regex fallback ensures partial functionality, but AST-powered features may be incomplete.

-- **Mid-Edit States**
-  While typing (e.g. after `e.` without a column), some features may only partially work until the statement is complete.

 ---